shrinil20/World-Happiness-Index/README.md

 Problem Description:
-Q What is the Healthy life expectancy?
+Q What is the Healthy life expectancy?<br>
-Q What Country had the highest life expectancy?
+Q What Country had the highest life expectancy?<br>
-Q Which countries has the most freedom to make life choices?
+Q Which countries has the most freedom to make life choices?<br>
-Q Which are the Most generous countries?
+Q Which are the Most generous countries?<br>
-Q Which country has highest rate of corruption?
+Q Which country has highest rate of corruption?<br>

 About Dataset: